giserwx/ChinaEcologicalQuality-1km-2023/README_EN.md

 | Coefficient of variation (CV) | 0.557 for the technical specification's results; 0.480 for this method |
 | Relative reduction in assessment uncertainty | 13.8% |

-These metrics correspond to the comparison design and statistical conditions in the research group's assessment report.
-R² describes the goodness of fit between assessment results.

 ## Spatial distribution